pmndrs/react-three-fiber/api.md

 useResource((optionalRef = undefined))
 ```

 Take advantage of React's `useRef` with the added consideration of rendering when a component is available (e.g. in the next frame).
-Useful when you want to share and re-use resources across components.
+Useful when you want to share and re-use declarative resources.

 ```jsx
 import { useResource } from 'react-three-fiber'